luksoto/First_MLM_houses1980/project4_.md

 ##  Elevator pitch

 The main purpose of this project is to create a model that is able to predict if a house was built before 1980.
 I used the data from the state of Colorado.
-Also, I used a Tree Decision Classifier model for this project.
+I also used a Tree Decision Classifier model for this project.

 ## Sample Data View